radrash1/AI-Project/README.md

 [![Figure5](https://img.youtube.com/vi/U-SBY9eJ-xc/0.jpg)](https://www.youtube.com/watch?v=U-SBY9eJ-xc)

-Figure 5: Mask detector in real-time video streams
+Figure 5: Traffic Sign in real-time video streams

 In Figure 5, you can see that my TRAFFIC SIGN DETECTION in real-time (and is correct in its predictions as well).